Kent & StoweKent & Stowe

 Protect fruit from pests

-Applying a winter tree wash to fruit trees and bushes, as well as to dormant vines under glass, helps to protect against overwintering insects, bugs and their eggs.
-It reduces the amount of grubs and caterpillars that hatch and feed on young leaves and fruit, preventing infestations when the growing season gets under way.
+Applying a winter tree wash to fruit trees and bushes, as well as to dormant vines under glass, helps to protect against overwintering insects, bugs, and their eggs.
+It reduces the amount of grubs and caterpillars that hatch and feed on young leaves and fruit, preventing infestations when the growing season gets underway.

 For best results, apply a winter tree wash between October and December, then repeat in late March before plants spring into growth.